ungoldman/gh-release/README.md

 This package is ESM-only and ships TypeScript types.
 It requires Node 22.12 or newer.

 Run it at the root of the project to be released.
-It expects a `package.json` and a `CHANGELOG.md` in the working directory, and prints the release URL to `stdout` on success.
+It expects a `package.json` (and optionally a `CHANGELOG.md`) in the working directory, and prints the release URL to `stdout` on success.

 ### Authentication